 Minimalism is a big trend right now, but for a good reason.
 In the average American home, there are over 300,000 items.
 Most people have more televisions in their homes than people who actually live there.
 On top of it, we’re piling on more waste than ever before, which is a contributing factor to environmental distress.

 Getting rid of things you don’t need and clearing the clutter can actually serve as a metaphor for what it does to your mental health.
+It is also possible that you may have unneeded items right now that you will need in the future.
+For such a scenario, you can take advantage of storage units (similar to storage units san francisco), where you can store your belongings for a set fee.
 An organized space helps you to stay more focused.
 It can also reduce your stress levels and help you to feel less anxious.
 So, before you start any home improvement project, take stock of the things you have, and donate, recycle, or repurpose whatever you can.

 Paint a Room – Or Two, Or Three…

-Painting is a great physical workout, but the colors you choose to paint with can also have an impact on your mental health.
+Painting is a great physical workout, when you’re going DIY but the colors you choose to paint with can also have an impact on your mental health.
 For example, warmer tones like reds and oranges can create an environment of relaxation and comfort, so they’re great for living space.
 Blues, greens, and other cooler colors are good for the bedroom as they encourage sleeping.

 Do your home interiors need a facelift?
 Head to the paint store and find which colors speak to you.
 You can completely change the look and feel of any space with a fresh coat of paint.
 It’s one of the easiest and quickest home improvement projects you can do.